 After the grantor trust is created, the Settlor (i) makes a gift to the Trust (generally equal to between 10% and 20% of the value of the assets which the Settlor plans to sell to the Trust) and (ii) sells assets to the Trust in exchange for an installment note equal to the fair market value of the transferred assets and bearing a rate of interest approved by the IRS.
-If this transaction is properly structured, the value of the note (if not previously repaid by the Trust) and the note payments which the Settlor's estate at the Settlor's death, but the property held in the trust should not be included in the Settlor's estate.
+If this transaction is properly structured, the value of the note (if not previously repaid by the Trust) and the note payments which the Settlor did not spend during his or her lifetime are included in the Settlor's estate at the Settlor's death, but the property held in the trust should not be included in the Settlor's estate.
 This technique essentially "freezes" the value of the assets sold to the Trust at their value on the date of sale.
 Any future appreciation of the transferred assets should occur outside the Settlor's estate and escape transfer taxes.